sailfish-spotify/hutspot/README.md

 sb2 -t SailfishOS-2.2.0.29-armv7hl -m sdk-install -R zypper ref sb2 -t SailfishOS-2.2.0.29-armv7hl -m sdk-install -R zypper in libavahi-devel
 ```

+The package is also built on [OBS](http://repo.merproject.org/obs/home:/wdehoog:/hutspot/sailfish_latest_armv7hl/)

+## Operating
+ * At startup authorization is done using a browser window.
+The tokens are saved so a next startup might not need a login.
+Still the browser window will apear.
+When authorization is successful you can switch to the app.
+ * A list is shown of known play devices.
+The current one is highlighted.
+Using the context menu (long press) you select another device.
+ * The two icons on the bottom side give access to your albums/artists/playlists/tracks or to the Search page
+ * Various actions can triggered  using the context menu (long press)
+ * For some lists the nex/previous set (paging) can be retrieved using the Push/Pull menus

 ## Thanks
  * Spotify for web api